dvreeze/ocp-java-17-learning/doc/chapter15-jdbc.md

 If the SQL query is `SELECT count(*) AS count FROM exhibits`, we could have used `rs.getInt("count")` instead.

-Typos in column names when retrieving data from a result set row will lead to a `java.sql.SQLException`.
-So does failing to use zero as column index (remember: *indexing in JDBC is 1-based*), or failing to call `ResultSet.next()` before processing the first row (at that point the cursor points before the first row, not at the first row).
+Typing errors in column names when retrieving data from a result set row will lead to a `java.sql.SQLException`.
+So does using zero as column index (remember: *indexing in JDBC is 1-based*).
+So does failing to call `ResultSet.next()` before processing the first row (at that point the cursor points before the first row, not at the first row).
+So does using a closed result set.
+In other words, many different kinds of issues can lead to a (checked) `SQLException`, whether caused by the programmer using JDBC or not.

 Some `ResultSet` "get" method pairs are:
 * `public boolean getBoolean(int columnIndex) throws SQLException` and `public boolean getBoolean(String columnLabel) throws SQLException`